 In addition, we determine the shareholder return by comprehensively considering business performance, investment plans, financial status and prospects, and can provide money and stocks to shareholders in accordance with the Articles of Incorporation.
 We determine the cash dividends by comprehensively considering investment for the company's continuous future growth, annual business performance, and the status of its cash flow.
-Furthermore, when paying dividends by stocks, if the company issues several types of stocks, the new type of stocks to be allocated can be determined by a resolution of the general shareholders' meeting.
+Furthermore, when paying dividends Al Company